oyuan124/ml-algorithm/README.md

   - mapreduce computation
   - time complexity

-2. Implement algorithm in Python without build-in algorithm in sklearn.
+2. Implement algorithm in Python without using the model in sklearn.
 3. Utilize sklearn to work on specific dataset to practice improving the algorithm.

 ## Resources